d2l-ai/d2l-en/chapter_attention-mechanisms/bahdanau-attention.md

 ## Summary

-* The seq2seq model with attention adds an additional attention layer to the model without attention.
+* When predicting a token, if not all the input tokens are relevant, the RNN encoder-decoder with Bahdanau attention selectively aggregates different parts of the input sequence.
+This is achieved by treating the context variable as an output of additive attention pooling.
-* The decoder of the seq2seq with attention model passes three items from the encoder: the encoder outputs of all time steps, the hidden state of the encoder's final time step, and the encoder valid length.
+* In the RNN encoder-decoder, Bahdanau attention treats the decoder hidden state at the previous time step as the query, and the encoder hidden states at all the time steps as both the keys and values.

 ## Exercises

-1. Compare `Seq2SeqAttentionDecoder` and `Seq2seqDecoder` by using the same parameters and checking their losses.
-1. Can you think of any use cases where `Seq2SeqAttentionDecoder` will outperform `Seq2seqDecoder`?
 1. Replace GRU with LSTM in the experiment.
+1. Modify the experiment to replace the additive attention scoring function with the scaled dot-product.
+How does it influence the training efficiency?

 :begin_tab:`mxnet`
 [Discussions](https://discuss.d2l.ai/t/347)